olitheolix/qtmacs/doc/source/tutorials.rst

 Threading
 ---------
-Qtmacs itself is not, and never will be, a multi threaded application.
-The simple reason is that Qt demands that all GUI elements (ie. everything from ``QtGui.*``) runs in the same thread, which necessarily includes all the Qtmacs windows and applets.
+Qtmacs itself is not, and presumablynever will be, a multi threaded application.
+The simple reason is that Qt requires all GUI elements (ie. everything from ``QtGui.*``) to run in the same thread, which necessarily includes the Qtmacs windows and applets.

 However, non-GUI related code is not affected by this restriction.
 Computationally intense routines can therefore be moved into a separate